-To encourage price competition, the Federal Anti-Kickback statute contains both a statutory exception and regulatory safe harbour for discounts.
-See 42 U.S.C. §1320a-7b(b)(3)(A); 42 C.F.R. §1001.952(h).
+To encourage price competition, the Federal Anti-Kickback statute contains both a statutory exception and regulatory safe harbour for See 42 U.S.C. §1320a-7b(b)(3)(A); 42 C.F.R. discounts. §1001.952(h).
 Both the statutory exception and regulatory safe harbour contain specific conditions that must be met.
 For example, all discounts must be disclosed and properly reported.
 Additionally, to qualify under the discount safe harbour, discounts must be in the form of a price reduction and must be given at the time of the sale (under certain circumstances the discount may be set at the time of the sale).
 See 42 C.F.R. §1001.952(h).
-Notably, the regulatory safe harbour provides that the term "discount" does not include: (i) cash payment or cash equivalents; (ii) supplying one good or service without charge or at a reduced charge to induce the purchase of a different good or service, unless the goods and services are reimbursed by the same Federal healthcare programme using the same methodology and the reduced charge is fully disclosed to the Federal healthcare programme and accurately reflected where appropriate to this reimbursement methodology; (iii) a reduction in price applicable to one payer but not to Medicare or a State healthcare programme; (iv) routine reduction or waiver of any coinsurance or deductible amount owed by a programme beneficiary; (v) warranties; (vi) services provided in accordance with a personal or management services contract; or (vii) any other remuneration, in cash or kind, not explicitly described in the regulation.
+Notably, the regulatory safe harbour provides that the term "discount" does not include: (i) cash payment or cash equivalents; (ii) supplying one good or service without charge or at a reduced charge to induce the purchase of a different good or service, unless the goods and services are reimbursed by the same federal healthcare programme using the same methodology and the reduced charge is fully disclosed to the federal healthcare programme and accurately reflected where appropriate to this reimbursement methodology; (iii) a reduction in price applicable to one payer but not to Medicare or a State healthcare programme; (iv) routine reduction or waiver of any coinsurance or deductible amount owed by a programme beneficiary; (v) warranties; (vi) services provided in accordance with a personal or management services contract; or (vii) any other remuneration, in cash or kind, not explicitly described in the regulation.
 See 42 C.F.R. §1001.952(h).

 4.6 Is it possible to offer to provide, or to pay for, additional medical or technical services or equipment where this is contingent on the purchase of medicinal products?
 If so, what conditions would need to be observed?
+Are commercial arrangements whereby the purchase of a particular medicine is linked to provision of certain associated benefits (such as apparatus for administration or the provision of training on its use) as part of the purchase price ("package deals") acceptable?